 Companies implement open innovation practices in different ways such as alliances between companies, research chairs in universities, crowdsourcing competitions, and innovation ecosystems.

 Collaboration and co-creation have always been around, maybe since humans started trading or since the cottage industry exchanged practices from other regions and cultures.

-- The third initiator is Procter & Gamble, the company that created in 2000 the so-called Connect & Develop, their new open innovation process.
-P&G’s ultimate goal was to continue growing by $2 billions annually while keeping a steady R&D investment.
+- The third initiator is Procter & Gamble, the company that created in 2000 the so-called Connect & Develop their new open innovation process.
+P&G’s ultimate goal was to continue growing by $2 billion annually while keeping a steady R&D investment.
 Procter managed to have up to 50% of its innovations coming from the outside and, consequently, its R&D productivity increased by 60%.

 The term Open Innovation as we know it was coined by Henry Chesbrough, associate professor and head of the Open Innovation Center of the Haas Business School of the University of California.